 - Local regulations: Like home zoning laws, there are also some regulations for commercial roofs.
 You must comply with those safety lines and slope rules for your roof.

 - Future expansion: Do you have any plans to install solar panels or chimneys on your roof?
-Plan about these things prior and choosing the roofing material that supports and withstands the weight of panels.
+Plan about these things beforehand and choose the roofing material that supports and withstands the weight of panels.

 Shape of Commercial Roofs